DeepLabCut/DeepLabCut/README.md

      $ cd pose-tensorflow/models/pretrained
      $ ./download.sh

-Next copy the two folders generated in step **(5) Formating the data II** into the **models** folder of pose-tensorflow (i.e. pose-tensorflow/models/).
+Next copy the two folders generated in step **(5) Formatting the data II** into the **models** folder of pose-tensorflow (i.e. pose-tensorflow/models/).
 We have already done this for the example project, which you will find there.
 Then (in a terminal) navigate to the subfolder "train" of the machine file, i.e. in our case and then start training (good luck!)

      $ cd pose-tensorflow/models/reachingJan30-trainset95shuffle1/train
      $ TF_CUDNN_USE_AUTOTUNE=0 CUDA_VISIBLE_DEVICES=0 python3 ../../../train.py